 MDMA is not a medication to treat PTSD.
 Instead, it is used as a mechanism for facilitating psychotherapy, with the goal of decreasing activity in the amygdala and to help people more effectively process their trauma.

-Trauma Therapy and the 5 Types of PTSD
+Post-Traumatic Stress and the 5 Types of PTSD

-Trauma can overwhelm a person’s ability to cope with or even acknowledge what has happened to them.
+Post-Traumatic Stress can overwhelm a person’s ability to cope with or even acknowledge what has happened to them.
 The consequences of untreated Acute Stress Disorder or any of the 5 types of PTSD can last a lifetime and make it difficult not just for the person living with trauma, but for those that love them as well.

 There’s no shame in asking for help and overcoming the stigma attached to mental health issues is necessary for successful recovery.